Transformative Travel Experiences in West Africa

 Uproot.ed collaborates with local guides and community to host holistic experiences that integrate culture, spirituality, cuisine, nature, adventure and healing practices, with historical and political context.

 Our curriculum offers insight into our interconnected struggles on a global scale, calling us to unlearn colonial conditioning and engage a practice of collective care that transcends borders.
-Our itineraries are constantly evolving to engage more ethically as we continue our anti-colonial learning journey.
+Our itineraries are constantly evolving to enhance our educational offerings and engage more ethically as we continue our own learning journey.

 We work to uproot exploitative and extractive travel practices rooted in colonialism while facilitating authentic cultural exchange.
 We prioritize investing in local economies and are committed to equitably compensating local collaborators.
-Together, we co-create a future where international travel is accessible, but not essential for their survival.
+Together, we hope to co-create a future where international travel is accessible to people in the global south, but not essential for their survival.

 We welcome a diversity of conscious travelers from across the world, and are especially invested in making these experiences equitably accessible to African descendants from throughout the Diaspora.

-Whether you’re a solo traveler, large group, institution or community coalition, we can offer a custom itinerary and curriculum based on your interests.
+Whether you’re a solo traveler, large group, student or life-long learner, we offer custom itineraries and curricula based on your interests.

 Untitled design (56).png